Updated: Apr 11, 2022

 Set your dog up to succeed with humane and enriching equipment.
-My previous dog, Gypsy, suffered from neck pain due to tightening collars and correction equipment.
+My previous dog, Gypsy, suffered from neck pain due to collars designed to tightening and punish pulling.
 Recent studies have confirmed that collars are causing neck injuries.
 A well-fitting harness is the safest option, and those with front-attach options help reduce pulling.
 Here's a list of my favorite equipment, and where to find it.

 This budget-friendly harness is a great all-around harness.
 It has a back clip and no-pull front clip.
-It also features a car safety restraint to limit your dog’s movement in the car.
+It's water-resistant and features a seatbelt loop and assistance handle.

 This budget-friendly harness features a front attachment, rear attachment, and emergency handle.
 It does not restrict shoulder movement, which is important for your dog's gait and shoulder health.